jon-jacky/Piety/threads/README.md

 Python prompt >>>.
 To return to the *pysh* command prompt, type M-x (meta x, hold the alt key and type x), just as you do in  any *pmacs* session.

+NOTE added Sep 2025: Some of these demos no longer work.
+In particular, in *threads_3* editing in the *scratch.txt* window while the timer thread updates the *a.txt* window no longer works --- the cursor in *scratch.txt* returns to column 1 on each timer tick, and control characters are not processed correctly.
+Also, in *threads_2*, typing commands at the Python REPL can result in scrambling the two windows that display the two timer threads.

+Apparently, changes I made since Summer 2024 have broken the threads demos.
+I spent some time trying to fix this but was unsuccessful.
+Meanwhile, I have decided to concentrate on *asyncio* and event loops instead of threads, so at this time I have no further plans to try to fix this.

 ### Files ###